vgalvoso/spm/README.md

 - SPM currently supports Transactional Databases (MySql and MsSql).
 - Models are stored in app/Model
-- Model class names must be same as the file name.
-- Model class names must be PascalCase and have Model at the end(sample: HomeModel)
 - Model extends app/Libraries/Model.php

 Initialize our model